KyleBlackie/weather-app/README.md

 # weather-app
 A React web app that allows the user to search for weather data using the open weather API.

+What I learned:
+- How to use promises, .then, and the newer async/await features to make fetch requests
+- How the JavaScript event loop works
+- How to handle JSON data given by a RESTful api
+- React Hooks
+- How to use the Web Storage API

 ![Imgur](https://i.imgur.com/pmm2doY.jpg)

 ![Imgur](https://i.imgur.com/dmbm7mL.jpg)